tbalza/tbalza-blog-hugo/content/posts/blog_hugo/blog_hugo.md

 ![deploy](/posts/blog_hugo/deploy.png)

-After the `deploy.yml` workflow is pushed, Any future changes in the main branch, will trigger Hugo to generate an updated `/public/` folder and serve it in GitHub Pages.
+After the `deploy.yml` workflow is pushed, any future changes in the main branch, will trigger Hugo to generate an updated `/public/` folder and serve it in GitHub Pages.